LPL Financial Investment Complaints: Common Claims and Recovery Options

 Unauthorized trades are:

-- Placed by the broker without discussion
+- Placed by the broker without discussing risks with the client

 - Placed when the investor was unavailable for approval